Here are some of the best accessories to go with your iPhone SE (2020)

 - Not edge-to-edge

-You'll want to protect that gorgeous screen; Spigen's installation kit makes it easy to apply.

-Best Wireless Charger: Anker PowerWave II Charging Stand
+Best Wireless Charging Stand: Anker PowerWave II Wireless Charger

 While a wireless charger isn't a must, it sure is a convenience.
-I like this one from Anker because it's fairly future-proof — even though iPhones currently can use only 7.5 watts, this charger actually goes up to 15 watts, so your next several phones are probably going to be able to charge quickly as well.
+I like the Anker PowerWave II Wireless Charger because it's fairly future-proof — even though iPhones currently can use only 7.5 watts, this charger actually goes up to 15 watts, so your next several phones are probably going to be able to charge quickly as well.
 This charging stand charges up your iPhone quickly and in an upright position so you can still use your phone easily while it charges.
 Unlike most wireless charging stands, this one allows you to charge your iPhone horizontally or vertically.

 Pros: